App-vNext/Polly/src/Polly.Core/README.md

     .HandleOutcome<int>((outcome, args) => await ShouldRetryAsync(outcome, args)) // access to both outcome and arguments
 ```

-The code above demonstrates how `OutcomePredicate<ShouldRetryArguments>` can be used to register multiple synchronous and asynchronous fallbacks with different signature under a single unified API.
+The code above demonstrates how `OutcomePredicate<ShouldRetryArguments>` can be used to register multiple synchronous and asynchronous fallbacks with different signatures under a single unified API.

 ### Generators

-Generates are designed to generate a value of specific type for a resilience strategy that uses them.
+Generators are designed to generate a value of a specific type for a resilience strategy that uses them.
 We recognize the following generator types:

-- **`NoOutcomeGenerator<TArgs>`**: the generators that does not require any `Outcome` to produce a value.
+- **`NoOutcomeGenerator<TArgs>`**: the generator that does not require any `Outcome` to produce a value.
 Used in resilience strategies that do not access the `Outcome` such as timeout strategy.
 - **`OutcomeGenerator<TArgs, TValue>`**: holds a list of generators for various result types.
 These generators produce the value of `TValue` type.
 - **`OutcomeGenerator<TArgs, TValue, TResult>`**: holds a generator for a specific result type.
 - **`VoidOutcomeGenerator<TArgs, TValue>`**: holds a generator for a void-based result type.